Get ready to lead in the 21st century.

 Earn both your undergraduate and law degrees in a minimum of five years through the Law School Early Entry Option to the UBalt School of Law.
 Learn more about the Law School Early Entry requirements for the Policy, Politics and International Affairs program.

 You can choose to complete a minor to complement or support what you're studying in your major.
 Learn more about minors at UBalt.
 (Note that not all minors are possible to combine with every major.)

-Learn how you can qualify to join UBalt's Mu Gamma chapter of Pi Sigma Alpha, an honorary political science society that brings together faculty and students to discuss key public-policy issues.
+Join UBalt's chapter of Pi Sigma Alpha, an honorary political science society that brings together faculty and students to discuss key public-policy issues

 For more information about undergraduate admission, please contact the Office of Admission at firstname.lastname@example.org or 1.877.ApplyUB.